 A sizable list of jobs within any resume is perceived a certain way by those who hire.
 Keep in mind the average resume is between 1-2 pages.

 Space is limited.

-Look at job quantity from the other side of the hiring desk.
 Hiring is expensive; and as companies continuously research, analyze, and implement strategies to improve costs, you bet reducing employee turnover and retaining great employees is a prime focus.

 Why the continued change in job roles?

 Does he quit often?